Legends profile: Dave DeBusschere

 “There’s not one other guy in this league who gives the 100 percent DeBusschere does, every night, every game of the season, at both ends of the court,” Bill Bridges of the Atlanta Hawks once told Newsday.

 Colleges everywhere beckoned, but DeBusschere stayed home and attended the University of Detroit.
-He averaged 24.8 ppg as the school made one NCAA tournament and two NIT appearances.
+He averaged 24.8 points per game as the school made one NCAA tournament and two NIT appearances.
 He also starred as a pitcher for the Titans’ baseball team, which played in three NCAA tournaments.

 It was speculated that DeBusschere had been given coaching duties to entice him away from baseball.
 If so, the plan worked.
 Although he played one more season of minor-league baseball, DeBusschere ended his dual-sport career shortly thereafter when he refused to accept a call-up from the White Sox at the end of 1965.
 He was reportedly unhappy that Chicago hadn’t kept him on the major league roster that spring.
 With basketball training camp beginning, his coaching duties were needed and he had to make a choice.